ward/run/_drafts/2023-03-12-belgian-championship-half-marathon.md

 a little bit, but by the time I hit the water again (around 10.5 km), I must have gapped her: the shouts were further behind me.

+{% include image.html domain=site.baseurl url='/assets/img/20230312.ikke.halverwege.webp' description='Somewhere around the halfway point.
+Elke in the background.
+Think white shirt is Ploegsteert.
+Runner furthest in the back is probably fluo yellow patches.' %}

-At some point a guy with a shirt that said "Ploegsteert" passed me and I latched on.
-We ran together for at least the second half of the path along the river.
+At some point a guy with a shirt that said "Ploegsteert" passed me and I latched on. <!-- Possibly Siegert Lefevere --> We ran together for at least the second half of the path along the river.
 He did most of the work in front, I must admit.
 When we passed the spot where earlier the runner had been lying face forward, there now were two ambulances on the one-car-wide path.
 We had to squeeze past them.
 Now I really wondered what the hell had happened to the guy.
 Anyway, I had my own suffering to focus on.

 Ploegsteert and I left the river path and stuck together.
-At some point a guy with some fluo yellow patches on his shirt passed us.
-I had spotted him a few times before as we yoyoed around one another.
+At some point a guy with some fluo yellow patches on his shirt passed us. <!-- Joeri Ameye? --> I had spotted him a few times before as we yoyoed around one another throughout the race.
 This time I decided to follow.
 It seemed fine.
 However.

 When we hit the bridge area again, around 16.5 km, I had a side stitch issue again.
 Now it was straight into pain.
 I tried to keep myself focused on the